Meteorologist Says Coronavirus Preparation Could Benefit Floridians Ahead of Hurricane Season - WUSF Public Media | Tampa NPR, Local News Coverage

 Read more

-Changes Floridians have made as a result of coronavirus could turn out helping them during hurricane season.
+Changes Floridians have made as a result of coronavirus could turn out to help them during hurricane season.

 Ray Hawthorne is a meteorologist with the Florida Public Radio Emergency Network.
-Hawthorne was a guest earlier today on The State We’re In – a Facebook Live show from WUSF and WMFE in Orlando.
+Hawthorne was a guest Tuesday on The State We’re In – a Facebook Live show from WUSF and WMFE in Orlando.

 He says stay-at-home orders made a lot of people stock up on food and supplies recommended to have on hand for a hurricane.